-If you have no hot water after two hours, refer to the Troubleshooting Section (see page 21).
+If you have no hot water after two hours, refer to "TROUBLESHOOTING" Section on page 17.

 A WARNING!
 If you have increased the temperature setting and the Thermostatic Mixing Valves are not set properly (or not installed) you could scald yourself while checking the temperature.